 List includes Tsui Po Ko, Hugh the younger Despenser and more.From reputable, prominent, and well known constables to the lesser known constables of today, these are some of the best professionals in the constable field.
 If you want to answer the questions, "Who are the most famous constables ever?" and "What are the names of famous constables?" then you're in the right place.
 (19 items)

-Hugh le Despenser, 1st Lord Despenser, also referred to as "the younger Despenser", was the son and heir of Hugh le Despenser, Earl of Winchester, and Isabella daughter of William, 9th Earl of Warwick.
+Hugh le Despenser, 1st Lord Despenser (c.
+1286 – 24 November 1326), also referred to as "the younger Despenser", was the son and heir of Hugh le Despenser, Earl of Winchester (the elder Despenser) by his wife Isabella de Beauchamp, daughter of William de Beauchamp, 9th Earl of Warwick.
 He rose to national prominence as royal chamberlain and a favourite of Edward II of England.
-A series of subsequent controversies eventually led to his being hanged, drawn and quartered. ...moresee more on Hugh Despenser the Younger
+Despenser made many enemies across the nobility of England which, after the overthrow of Edward, eventually led to him being charged with high treason and ultimately hanged, drawn and quartered. ...more on Wikipediasee more on Hugh Despenser the Younger